resist-impuls/resist-impuls.github.io/implementation.md

 # Work Packages

 The RESIST project is structured in 5 scientific Work Packages (WP 1-5) and 3 additional management / dissemination Work Packages (WP 6-8).
 Below is a diagram with these WPs, the connection between them and the tools used in each scientific WP.
-The goals and main tools of each scientific WP is provided below this diagram.
+The goals and main tools of each scientific WP are provided below this diagram.

 ![RESIST Work Packages](/docs/assets/Work_Packages.png)